3.7.1 – Villages

 b.
 The proposed severance is opposite residential lots with frontage on the same road; and

 c.
-The lot to be created is between two existing dwellings that are situated on the same side of the road and are not more than 250 metres apart; and
+The proposed severance is a vacant lot between two existing dwellings that are situated on the same side of the road and are not more than 250 metres apart; and

-24. Despite the provisions in this official plan, on lands described as Part Lot 2, Concession 4, Osgoode (PIN 04319-0593) a mobile home park shall be permitted provided that Council shall not pass a zoning by-law permitting this use until Council has considered, but not limited to the following; [Amendment #76, August 04, 2010]
+21. Despite the provisions in this Plan, on lands described as Part Lot 2, Concession 4, Osgoode (PIN 04319-0593) a mobile home park shall be permitted provided that Council shall not pass a zoning by-law permitting this use until Council has considered, but not limited to the following; [Amendment #76, August 04, 2010]

 a. the satisfactory provision of communal sewage and water systems; and

-25. Notwithstanding policies 7c, 7d and 7e, the properties known as 800 and 848 Cedarview Road and 4497 O’Keefe Court, located abutting the urban boundary, can be developed as a Country Lot Subdivision (with a golf course component), with one (1) acre lot sizes, with a larger number of lots than 40, subject to appropriate studies and municipal approvals.
+22. Notwithstanding policy 9, the properties known as 800 and 848 Cedarview Road and 4497 O’Keefe Court, located abutting the urban boundary, can be developed as a Country Lot Subdivision (with a golf course component), with one (1) acre lot sizes, with a larger number of lots than 40, subject to appropriate studies and municipal approvals.
 [Amendment #57, November 28, 2007] [Amendment #76, August 04, 2010]

 3.7.3 – Agricultural Resources